a3qz/dig_dug/README.md

 Controls
 ========
-When prompted on the main screen, hit the spacebar to start the game.
+Hit the spacebar to start the game.
 To move your player, you use the arrow keys on the keyboard.
 To close the game early, click the X button at the top left of the game window.

 Known bugs
 ==========